INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 iterative optimization to be fitted and it is not clear how many iterations are needed to train the model.
 In this case, one will used a validation set to monitor the performance of the model on some data different from the [training set](#train-set).
-Once that some criteria are fullfiled, the model is trained.
+Once that some criteria are fulfilled, the model is trained.
 This model is finally evaluated on the left-out [testing set](#test-set).

 ## Other useful glossaries